 When police intervene on cannabis possession, only one in five incidents results in a criminal charge, and rarely a conviction.
 It’s no wonder B.C.’s cannabis underground was strong and productive as growers were given the freedom to craft top-end strains that gained worldwide reputations.

 Guerilla Gardens Led to Potent B.C.
 Bud

 B.C.’s rural guerilla gardens in the 1980s laid the foundation for today’s elite strains.
 Outdoor growers started removing all males from their plantations after discovering how big the female buds got without fertilization.
-Growers figured if they could produce fairly high THC sinsemilla (seedless) cannabis outdoors by cross-breeding the top female plants with potent Kush and Thai strains, what would happen in a controlled indoor grow?
+Growers figured if they could produce fairly high THC sensimilla (seedless) cannabis outdoors by cross-breeding the top female plants with potent Kush and Thai strains, what would happen in a controlled indoor grow?
 It didn’t take long to learn that they could grow pot 10 times as powerful as the 1970s Mexican ditch weed.
 In 2008, one RCMP inspector estimated the number of grow-ops in residential houses in B.C. to be 20,000.

-The 1980s were the beginning of hybridization, cloning, controlled indoor lighting and watering systems, and skunky-smelling sinsemilla buds.
+The 1980s were the beginning of hybridization, cloning, controlled indoor lighting and watering systems, and skunky-smelling sensimilla buds.
 Before long, the word spread and B.C.
 Bud was the most potent pot on the North American continent.
 THC levels were, in some cases, at 25 per cent compared to the below 10-per-cent levels of the 1960s.